The Quiet Rise of Eco-Lodges as Travel Destinations: Nature’s Answer to the Hyatt

 So, Is There a Downside?

 Every rose has its thorns, and eco-lodges are no exception.
-Critics argue that despite their good intentions, some eco-lodges are more ‘eco’ in marketing than in practice—a event often dubbed as ‘greenwashing’.
+Critics argue that despite their good intentions, some eco-lodges are more ‘eco’ in marketing than in practice—a phenomenon often dubbed as ‘greenwashing’.
 The true measure of an eco-lodge is in its operations, not just its aesthetics.

 Eco-Lodges: Green Pastures Ahead

-The possible for eco-lodges is large, and who knows?
+The potential for eco-lodges is large, and who knows?
 Maybe one day you’ll find an eco-lodge nestled between the skyscrapers of Manhattan.
 Until then, they remain an alluring option for those looking to travel light on the Earth.

 Eco-Lodges: Where the Only Footprints You’ll Leave Are on the Hiking Trail